How to Raise a Confident Child

 This baby feels loved; this baby feels valuable.
 Ever had a special day when you got lots of strokes and showered with praise?
-You probably felt like queen for a day and hopefully you behaved accordingly.
+You probably felt very appreciate and loved.
 The infant on the receiving end of this high-touch style of parenting develops self-worth.
 She likes what she feels.

 Responsiveness is the key to infant self-value.
 Baby gives a cue, for example, crying to be fed or comforted.
 A caregiver responds promptly and consistently.
-As this cue-response pattern is repeated many hundreds, perhaps thousands, of times during the first year baby learns that her cues have meaning: “Someone listens to me, therefore, I am worthwhile.”
-A stronger self emerges.
+As this cue-response pattern is repeated many hundreds, perhaps thousands, of times during the first year baby learns that her cues have meaning: “Someone listens to me.
+Therefore, I am worthwhile.”

 Because of responsive nurturing, the connected baby knows what to expect.
 On the other hand, the disconnected child is confused.
 If his needs are not met and his cues unanswered, he feels that signals are not worth giving.
 This leads to the conclusion that “I’m not worthwhile.
 I’m at the mercy of others, and there’s nothing I can do to reach them.”

-But what if I didn’t practice all those attachment styles of parenting, you may wonder?
+But what if I didn’t practice all those attachment styles of parenting, you might wonder?
 Don’t be too hard on yourself.
-Babies are resilient and, of course, it’s never too late to start building up your child’s self-image.
+Babies are resilient, and, of course, it’s never too late to start the habits that help raise a confident child.
 Getting to know your child and seeing things from his point of view will help you help him learn to trust himself.
-This kind of nurturing cements together the blocks of self-worth, and can also repair them.
+This kind of nurturing cements together the blocks of self-worth and can also repair them.
 Still, the earlier the cement is applied, the smoother it goes on and the stronger it sticks.

 A child’s self-esteem is acquired, not inherited.
 Certain parenting traits and certain character traits, such as anger and fearfulness, are learned in each generation.
 Having a baby gives you the chance to become the parent you wish you had.
 If you suffer from low self-confidence, especially if you feel it’s a result of how you were parented, take steps to heal yourself and break the family pattern.
-Try this exercise (therapists call this “passing on the best, and discarding the rest”)
+Try this exercise to help raise a confident child (therapists call this “passing on the best, and discarding the rest”)